-You can buy them online for $50 here, or in person at a number of shows that Mark or Mike attends.
+You can buy them online for $50 on the Moma website, or in person at a number of shows that Mark or Mike attends.
 Their numbers are 0421 600 181 and 0408 953 230.
 They will be at the Perth Caravan and Camping show this year for you to check out too.

 Where does it fall short?

 If I had to pick on anything, it would be that it’s not the most ergonomic thing to carry around.
 This is fine though, as it’s probably not the sort of light that you would use for long walks anyway.
 Quick trips to the toilet block, or to get something out of the car are no worries at all.